 As stated your best opportunity for acquiring great Osprey Photos is during breeding and chick-rearing season.
 Find the nest, pick a good angle and wait.
 The parents will take turns and go hunt for food to raise the young (normally 3).

 If you missed the breeding season, and show up late June, you have a few treats in store.
 The young have fledged or about to.
 Unlike the parents, the young Osprey are more tolerant of humans and also have spectacular plumage, and normally nice and fat.

 So how do you get close to non-nesting Osprey?

 I see You

 The Osprey have exceptional eyesight.

 Osprey have exceptional eyesight, so sneaking up is very difficult.
-Hopefully you choose a path that places the sun behind your back for optimal photos.
+Hopefully, you choose a path that places the sun behind your back for optimal photos.
 Here is my Technique: I sometimes use Auto ISO with a high shutter speed like 800 or 1/1000s just in case the bird takes flight.
-I move slow, and keep my eyes up at the tree line, look around occasionally for signs of partially eaten fish.
+I move slow and keep my eyes up at the tree line, look around occasionally for signs of partially eaten fish.
 Once you spot an Osprey resting in a tree, you have about 10 seconds to get a photo.
-Once I make the initial photo, I then try to move a bit closer, and bet a better angle; this ensures you get at least one photo before he takes off - dont try to get the best angle first or you will likely loose a picture altogether.
+Once I make the initial photo, I then try to move a bit closer, and get a better viewing angle; this ensures you get at least one photo before he takes off - don't try to get the best angle first or you will likely lose a picture altogether.